Znerox/wifimap/README.md

 #####Lookup MAC address for routers

-This takes the OUI (piece of MAC address identifying vendor) on all networks, and looks it up against macvendors.com Currently it goes through a 500 different OUI's before stopping and printing out some stats.
+This takes the OUI (piece of MAC address identifying vendor) on all networks, and looks it up against macvendors.com Currently it goes through 500 different OUI's before stopping and printing out some stats.
 If you want it to run until completed, comment out line 97 in "network_mac_lookup.php"

 #####Lookup MAC address for clients